turingschool/curriculum/source/topics/decorators.markdown

 ---
-layout: default
+layout: page
-title: Experimenting with Decorators
+title: Experimenting with Decorators & Draper
 ---

 Let's play around with the concept of decorators and check out some of the features offered by the Draper gem.